NEOLPAR/burroughs_test/README.md

 git clone https://github.com/NEOLPAR/burroughs_test.git burroughs-test-neolpar
 ```

-After cloning the app we move to the app directory and install the dependencies.
+After cloning the app, we move to the app directory and install the dependencies.

 ```sh
 cd burroughs-test-neolpar